FAQs About Whistleblower Retaliation

 The False Claims Act has protections for whistleblowers who attempt to prevent violations of the FCA as long as they can demonstrate they reasonably believe that their employer is either violating, or is about to violate, the FCA.

 Do you have more questions?
 Are you thinking of blowing the whistle?
-We at the Louthian Law Firm would like to assist you.
+We would like to assist you.